LeivoSepp/Smart-heating-management-with-Shelly/README.md

 2. Division of heating into time periods, with activation during the cheapest hour within each period.
 3. Utilization of min-max price levels to maintain the Shelly system consistently on or off.

-The script runs daily after 23:00 to establish heating timeslots for the following day.
+The script runs daily after 23:00 or as necessary during the day to set up heating time slots for the upcoming period.

 Configuration parameters: